esb-dev/kic/README.md

   (kic/bounds structure {:grid [lower upper]}))
 ```

+### Remark

+In Kodkod the relation variables are called 'relation' and for the
+relations the term 'tupleset' is used.
+I prefer 'relation variable'
+(or short relvar) and 'relation' as used in the theory of relational
+algebra.
 ## Running the solver

 The Kodkod constraint solver translates the specification into a (huge)